shanenolanwit/pintmanstories/content/post/path-of-the-dog.md

 In a previous life the possibility of getting to design and build an identity management system was always on my horizon.
 I recently revisited the idea as I believe it poses lots of interesting challenges that I did not fully appreciate at the time.
 One of the challenges involved in managing a system where users are constantly joining, moving and leaving, is correctly allocating roles to users who have a wide variety of permissions but no explicitly defined role.
 Traditional rule based logic may fail to correctly allocate roles if user permissions are not uniform.
 However, machine learning can help us group users into clusters based on their permissions, or we can use classification techniques to recommend suitable roles.
-One of the techniques we can use to determine how to classify a user is calculating the similarity of a user and a prototypical user of each available class.
+One of the techniques we can use to determine how to classify a user is calculating the similarity of a user to a prototypical user of each available class.
 Similarity can be measured in a variety of ways, most notably, euclidean distance and/or cosine distance.

 ## Dimensional Chaos
 Don't listen to your friends when they tell you there is a single best way to calculate the distance between points in n-dimensional space.